Last Updated: December 11, 2024

 • That will depend on your individual circumstances and goals.
 Most LLCs elect pass-through taxation, where the LLC’s members are only taxed on their earnings at the individual level without first being taxed at the business level.

-If you choose to be taxed as a C corporation (the default form of corporation), you’ll be taxed twice on your profits — once at the entity level and then again at the individual level when you file your personal tax returns.
+If you choose to be taxed as a What is a C corporation? (the default form of corporation), you’ll be taxed twice on your profits — once at the entity level and then again at the individual level when you file your personal tax returns.
 Despite this double taxation, certain LLCs may benefit from this tax structure, as it has the most possible deductions.

 Being taxed as an S corporation means you’ll have pass-through taxation like a sole proprietorship, but it also allows members to earn money from the business both from its profits and by being paid a salary.
 In some instances, this could save the members on self-employment taxes (the taxes earmarked for Social Security and Medicare) because they wouldn’t pay them on their share of the LLC’s profits.
 Instead, they’d pay Social Security and Medicare taxes only for their salary.